w9w/graphql-engine/docs/graphql/cloud/response-caching.rst

 Introduction
 ------------

-Hasura Cloud provides support for caching query responses, in order to improve performance for queries which are executed frequently.
+Hasura Cloud provides support for caching query responses in order to improve performance for queries which are executed frequently.

 Cached responses are stored in for a period of time in a LRU (least-recently